romanzy313/ts-duplex/README.md

 # Caviats

 - When method requires no data, type it as `null`
 - Refactoring of method names with lsp is not possible in the current version.
-Proxy client could enable that
+Proxy client could enable that.
-- The API is more or less final, but I may want to refactor names of functions before version 1
+- The API is more or less final, but I may want to refactor names of functions/type and move exports around before version 1.0
-- This really needs a better name
+- This lib really needs a better name